manpan/manos-website/content/home/service.md

 +++
+# A Services section created with the Portfolio widget.
 widget = "accomplishments"
-headless = true
-active = true
-weight = 65
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.

 title = "Service and memberships"